drduh/YubiKey-Guide/README.md

 gpg> quit
 ```

-# Cleanup
+# Finish

-Before finishing the setup, ensure you have done the following:
+Before completing setup, verify the following:

-* Saved encryption, signing and authentication Subkeys to YubiKey (`gpg -K` should show `ssb>` for Subkeys).
+- [ ] Saved encryption, signing and authentication Subkeys to YubiKey (`gpg -K` should show `ssb>` for Subkeys)
-* Saved the YubiKey user and admin PINs which are different and were changed from default values.
+- [ ] Saved YubiKey user and admin PINs, which are unique and were changed from default values
-* Saved the password to the Certify key in a secure and durable location.
+- [ ] Saved Certify key passphrase to a secure and durable location
-* Saved a copy of the Certify key, Subkeys and revocation certificate on an encrypted volume, to be stored offline.
+- [ ] Saved Certify key, Subkeys and revocation certificate on encrypted portable storage, to be kept offline
-* Saved the password to that LUKS-encrypted volume in a secure, long-term location (separate from the device itself).
+- [ ] Saved password to encrypted volume on portable storage
-* Saved a copy of the public key somewhere easily accessible later.
+- [ ] Saved copy of public key where is can be easily accessed later

-Now reboot or [securely delete](https://srm.sourceforge.net/) `$GNUPGHOME` and remove the secret keys from the GPG keyring:
+Reboot to finish.

+If an ephemeral environment was not used for setup, delete secret keys from the keyring and [securely delete](https://srm.sourceforge.net/) `$GNUPGHOME`.

 ```console
 gpg --delete-secret-key $KEYID